robric/wiki-contrail-controller/Kubernetes.md

 ## 2. __Problem statement__
-There is a need to provide pod addressing, network isolation, policy based security, gateway, SNAT, loadalancer and service chaining capability in Kubernetes orchestratation.
+There is a need to provide pod addressing, network isolation, policy based security, gateway, SNAT, loadbalancer and service chaining capability in Kubernetes orchestratation.
 To this end K8s supports a framework for most of the basic network connectivity.
 This pluggable framework is called Container Network Interface (CNI).
 Opencontrail will support CNI for Kubernetes.

 ## 3. __Proposed solution__